ProtoSchool/roadmap/README.md

   -   **Medium term (6-9 month horizon)**
     - Address user feedback on lessons that need more clarity (as shared in issue queue)    (&olarr;)
       -   Conduct UX review / usability testing to assess future needs around user interface, accessibility, and responsive design
       -   Improve clarity of relationship between lessons and tutorials through typography, consistent naming, and improved navigation
       -   Enable labeling, sorting, or filtering of tutorials by subject matter (product/protocol)   (&olarr;)
         -   Improve branding and visual design, including iconography and diagrams (&olarr;)
         -   Offer learner the option to view the solution to a challenge (&check;)
         -   Enable enhanced metadata by page to support social sharing

   -   **Long term (~1 year +)**
-      -   Build support for chunking tutorials into courses of study   (&olarr;)
+      -   Build support for chunking tutorials into courses of study   (&check;)
       -   Iterate on “useful concepts” vs embedded glossary support
       -   Explore localization/translation strategy